rudinyu/XFramework-public/README.md

 Automated Tools Names (Not Yet Completed)

-ALREADY DONE :
-- Nmap
+- Nmap / Nmap Scripts
 - Golismero / Nikto
 - Sqlmap / Tplmap / Sqliv / XssPy
 - Photon
--
 - CMSmap/WPScan/WPsecu/Droopscan/Joomscan
 - Bunch of Other Scrpits/Tools

-TODO :
-- Metasploit
-- Zmap
-- Plugin Engine/Wizard (For Using Easy 3rd party Command lines Aside from The Core Tools
-- installer for all tools / packages / python modules / kali libraries

 ## Installation
 Generally it needs some pre-installed KALI tools such as Nmap/Sqlmap/Golismero/Nikto but the install will install the packages/Libraries/Dependencies That You Need